jacksund/simmate/docs/getting_started/custom_workflows/name_your_new_workflow.md

 - `StaticEnergy__Abinit__Matproj`
 - `Dynamics__Qe__Quality00`

+!!! warning
-> :bulb: Capitalization is very important here so make sure you double check your workflow names.
+    Capitalization is very important here so make sure you double check your workflow names.

 Now let's test this out in python using a similar workflow name:
 ``` python